ear2earGrin/legaldocs/Service Contract PeakShift - interviewer.md

 **information**: data about the financial habits of the interviewed participant.

+**interview**: Number of questions (survey) ,carried out with an individual by the PROVIDER, answered, transcribed and finally sent to CLIENT in the form of depersonified data.

 **interviewee**: the individuals which the PROVIDER has contracted in order to gather information.

 **data processing agreement** : an integral part of this contract setting out the personal data protection policy between the parties